grst/bioqc_geo/05_signature_creation.md

 }

-\caption{Cross-platform, cross-species validation of the robust signatures identified in the previous step.}(\#fig:xspeciesval)
+\caption{Cross-platform, cross-species validation of the robust signatures identified in the previous step on mouse microarray data.}(\#fig:xspeciesval)
 \end{figure}

 The signatures *Brain, Heart, Kidney, Liver, Skeletal Muscle, Pancreas, Skin* and *Testis* identify the respective tissue despite the species and platform differences at a high (>5) BioQC score.